syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/Localization.md

 ## Localization

 You can set localization for [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) in all the platforms by adding a .resx file in a .NET Standard project alone.
-The following steps describe how to set localization for SfDateTimeRangeNavigator in a project and you can download the complete sample [`here`](https://github.com/SyncfusionExamples/how-to-localize-the-labels-in-xamarin-forms-sfchart).
+The following steps describe how to set localization for SfDateTimeRangeNavigator in a project.

 N> Here, resources have been already created for some cultures and shared them on the [`Syncfusion GitHub`](https://github.com/syncfusion/xamarin-localized-texts) for your convenience.